-A broad multidisciplinary approach to fundamental and strategic research, and technology transfer, are special strengths of SCRI.
+mental and strategic research, and technology transfer, are special strengths of SCRI.
 Our programmes span the disciplines of genetics and breeding, molecular and cellular biology, biotechnology, plant pathology (bacteriology, entomology, mycology, nematology, and virology), plant physiology and cell biology, environmental science, plant chemistry and biochemistry, agronomy, molecular ecology, vegetation dynamics, bioremediation, serology, physics, mathematics, bioinformatics, and statistics.
-Genetics and enhanced breeding of selected crops, and biotechnology, lie at the core of all our substantial research, development, and training programmes.
+Genetics and enhanced breeding of selected crops, and biotechnology, lie at the core of our research, development, and training programmes.